WestDRI/wgpages/content/julia202202/julia-01-intro-language.md

 By default, all Julia packages you install from REPL will go into `$HOME/.julia`.
 If you want to put packages into another location, you will need to (1) install inside your Julia session with:

-Our training cluster has:
 ```jl
 empty!(DEPOT_PATH)
 push!(DEPOT_PATH,"/scratch/path/to/julia/packages")
 ] add BenchmarkTools
 ```

-1. one login node with 16 *"persistent"* cores and 32GB of memory,
-1. 17 compute nodes with 16 *"compute"* cores and 60GB of memory, and
-1. one GPU node with 4 *"compute"* cores, 1 vGPU (8GB) and 22GB of memory.
 and (2) before running Julia modify two variables:

 ```sh